joanapinto/ai-lab/focus-companion/README.md

 Focus Companion now includes AI-powered personalization using OpenAI's GPT-3.5-turbo:

-### **🎯 AI-Powered Greetings**
+### **🎯 AI-Powered Check-in Analysis**
-- Personalized greetings based on your mood, energy, and recent patterns
+- Personalized insights after each check-in based on your goals and patterns
-- Context-aware responses that consider your goals and preferences
-- Time-of-day awareness for relevant messaging
+- Analysis of your progress against your main objectives
+- Suggestions for improvement and better goal alignment
+- Emotional and understanding tone that goes deep into what you want to achieve

 ### **💬 Daily Encouragement**
 - AI-generated motivational messages tailored to your situation